duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 You can start them or check if they are already running via Portainer.

 As the Duckiebots usually have other nodes running we spare them processing of images and odometry by offloading this.
 To do this we need to run an acquisition node container for each one of the Duckiebots any of the computers on the same network.
 We recommend *not* using the computer serving as the ROS Master.
 The acquisition node has a lot of configuration parameters.
 That is where `docker-compose` is handy.
-You can check the example `.yml` file given: `duckietown-cslam/scripts/docker-compose-duckiebot-x86.yml`.
+You can check the given example file: `duckietown-cslam/scripts/docker-compose-duckiebot-x86.yml`.
 You can copy the lines from `acquisition_node_duckiebotHostname` as many times as Duckiebots you have.
 Here you need to update a few lines for each one of these:

 - Replace `duckiebotHostname` in `acquisition_node_duckiebotHostname`, `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local` and `ACQ_DEVICE_NAME=duckiebotHostname` with your Duckiebot's hostname.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_DEVICE_IP` with your Duckiebot's IP address.
 You can get this if you ping it.
 - Replace `ROS_MASTER_HOSTNAME` in `ACQ_ROS_MASTER_URI_SERVER=ROS_MASTER_Hostname.local` with your ROS Master's hostname.
 You should have gotten this already when you configured the watchtowers.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_SERVER_IP` with your ROS Master's IP address.
 You should have gotten this already when you configured the watchtowers.

-You can then start all the containers simulateneously by running:
+You can then start all the containers simultaneously by running:

     laptop $ docker-compose -f docker-compose-duckiebot-x86.yml up

 Make the Duckiebots see an AprilTag and you should see that you receive messages from them in the Diagnostics tool.
 You might have to restart the Diagnostics tool to see the updates.

-If you don't have docker-compose installed you can run the same commands in the classical Docker way, althought it is much uglier.
+If you don't have docker-compose installed you can run the same commands in the classical Docker way, although it is much uglier.
 You need to run the following command for every Duckiebot you use.

      laptop $ docker run -it --name cslam-acquisition --restart always --network host -e ACQ_ROS_MASTER_URI_DEVICE=![duckiebotHostname].local -e ACQ_ROS_MASTER_URI_DEVICE_IP=![XXX.XXX.XXX.XXX] -e ACQ_ROS_MASTER_URI_SERVER=![ROS_MASTER_HOSTNAME].local -e ACQ_ROS_MASTER_URI_SERVER_IP=![XXX.XXX.XXX.XXX] -e ACQ_DEVICE_NAME=![duckiebotHostname] duckietown/cslam-acquisition:x86

 ### Step 7: Set up the cSLAM Graph Optimizer {#demo-cslam-run-7}

-In folder scripts, there is a yaml file called `apriltagsDB_custom.yaml`.
-In this file should be added all Duckiebots with their april tag number following the already existing convention.
+In folder scripts, there is a `yaml` file called `apriltagsDB_custom.yaml`.
+In this file should be added all Duckiebots with their AprilTag number following the already existing convention.
 This file will be mounted and read inside the container.
 If it is not filled, your Duckiebots will not be seen as such.

 On the ROS master machine defined at step 3, run: